Online mental health support

 Discuss the medium you are using and together with your clinician look at solutions.
 Using technology to access mental health support with a clinician or counsellor may take some getting used to.
 Just like attending a face-to-face service for the first time does too.

 But it can be an effective and accessible option for many of us to get support for our mental health.

 Different ways to connect with Jigsaw clinicians

-To make our services more accessible, we now provide mental health support through video, phone, live chat along with our face-to-face services.
+For increased accessibility, we now provide mental health support through video, phone, live chat, along with face-to-face services.

-For young people seeking 1:1 support, our 1:1 live chat service runs Monday, Wednesday and Friday from 1-5pm, and Tuesday and Thursday from 2-8pm.
+For young people seeking 1:1 support, our 1:1 live chat service runs Monday, Wednesday and Friday from 1-5pm.
+On Tuesday and Thursday it runs from 2-8pm.